stacks-network/docs/_browser/hello-blockstack.md

     ```bash
     git remote add origin git@github.com:YOUR_USERNAME_HERE/hello-blockstack.git
     ```

-5. Push your new code to the master branch of the remote repo:
+5. If you see this error ('refusing to merge unrelated histories’), please run the following command:

+    ```bash
+    git pull origin master --allow-unrelated-histories
     ```

+6. Push your new code to the master branch of the remote repo:

+    ```
     git push origin master
     ```

+7. If you get the following error ('No such remote 'origin'), please run the following command:

+    Make sure to fill in your username:

+    ```bash
+    git remote set-url origin https://github.com/USERNAME/hello-blockstack.git
+    ```

+    Afterwards, re-run step 6.

 You're done!
 You just built your first Blockstack app and shipped the code.
 You're well on your way to becoming a Blockstack app legend.